MTG/freesound/_docs/api/source/resources.rst

-duration                   numeric           yes        The duration of the sound in seconds. samplerate                 integer           yes        The samplerate of the sound. username                   string            yes        The username of the sound uploader. pack                       URI               no         If the sound is part of a pack, this URI points to that pack's API resource. download                   URI               no         The URI for retrieving the original sound. bookmark                   URI               no         The URI for bookmarking the sound. previews                   object            no         Dictionary containing the URIs for mp3 and ogg versions of the sound.
+duration                   numeric           yes        The duration of the sound in seconds. samplerate                 integer           yes        The samplerate of the sound. username                   string            yes        The username of the sound uploader. md5                        string            yes        32-byte md5 hash of the sound file. is_remix                   boolean           yes        Whether the sound is a remix of another Freesound sound. was_remixed                boolean           yes        Whether the sound has remixes in Freesound. is explicit                boolean           yes        Whether the sound is marked as explicit. pack                       URI               yes*       If the sound is part of a pack, this URI points to that pack's API resource. download                   URI               no         The URI for retrieving the original sound. bookmark                   URI               no         The URI for bookmarking the sound. previews                   object            no         Dictionary containing the URIs for mp3 and ogg versions of the sound.
 The dictionary includes the fields ``preview-hq-mp3`` and ``preview-lq-mp3`` (for ~128kbps quality and ~64kbps quality mp3 respectively), and ``preview-hq-ogg`` and ``preview-lq-ogg`` (for ~192kbps quality and ~80kbps quality ogg respectively).